 The most serious bite, the one that keeps us worrying the most, was when he bit my wife in the face.
 We were lazing away in bed one Saturday morning when I invited Benny onto the bed and he curled up against me, between me and my wife.
 As she leaned over to kiss him, he snapped, his tooth catching her cheek just under the eye, nearly blinding her.
 Maybe we should’ve gotten rid of him way back then, two summers ago, but we didn’t.
 We just called the first trainer… who eventually quit after Benny got him good on the hand during the fifth training session.

 Last year we sent Benny away to this training camp that seemed pretty professional (three thousand dollars worth of professionalism).
 Usually they take in dogs for two weeks, teaching them obedience and all that, but they told us they would have to keep Benny for three weeks since his issues were more behavioral-psychological.
 (Say what you will about Benny, but the son of a bitch is sharp as a tack.
 He knows plenty, only not enough to not bite people.
 I really don’t think he means to bite people — I’ve had and known plenty of dogs, but never one so playful and affectionate and cuddly, more cat than dog — but he gets nervous and lashes out.
 Whenever he bites someone he immediately regrets it.
 He runs aways and cowers someplace safe, and his eyes tell you he didn’t mean to bite, that he actually would like to be pet and played with, but he’s just too insecure and can’t bring himself to relax.
-He knows he has a problem — it’s pathetic.)
+The fucker knows — he knows he has a problem.
+It’s pathetic.)

 Anyway, this place we sent him to ended up keeping him for two whole months, which worked out pretty well for us since we had my brother, my niece and my father visiting for Labor Day weekend.
 Benny would’ve loved all the fun and good times around the pool, but we can’t trust him at all around kids, for their sake and ours.
 There’s the safety issue, of course, but I also wouldn’t want Benny leaving some poor boy or girl with a fear of dogs, which is a terrible thing to carry into adulthood, and hard to shake.
 The training camp would’ve kept him longer, but my wife thought they had kept him long enough and started to worry something was up.
 So once our guests had gone back to Chicago, we went to pick up our little Benny.